brunomourabastos/brunomourabastos/README.md

 - 🌱 I’m currently learning Back-End.
 - 👯 I’m looking to collaborate with other Developers :wink:
 - 💬 Ask me about anything, I am happy to help :smile:
-- 🏖️ I love discovering new places is a great opportunity to meet new people. :smile:
+- 🏖️ I love discovering new places.
+Its a great opportunity to meet new people. :smile:

 <br>
 <br>